Some Things That May Happen As You Get Better Social Skills

 When you tell people you used to be a dork, they may look at you blankly

 People relate to you based on what you're like now.
 In a way they have a hard time imagining you were ever different from the person standing in front of them.
-If you come across as fairly normal and put together, playing the "I used to be a dork" card doesn't really register.
+If you come across as fairly likable and put together, playing the "I used to be a dork" card doesn't really register.

 When you talk to shyer or more socially inexperienced people, you can see the effect outgoing types have on them

 In that quick exchange you'll see how off-balance and on the spot they are.
 How they want to get away and for the conversation to be over.
-How they are struggling to think of what to say.
+How they're struggling to think of what to say.
 How they're overwhelmed and maybe a little intimidated by you.
-And it may not even be that you were super outgoing and cornered them for five minutes.
+And it may not even be that you were ultra- outgoing and cornered them for five minutes.
 You could have just said something like "How's it going?" or "How's your day been?", before realizing they weren't having fun and dropping it.

 On a related note, you may get to know a bit more about what it means to be in an outgoing mood.
-In the past you might have sometimes gotten annoyed by friendly people, but you may come to get a sense of how it is they think, and why they sometimes act in the seemingly oblivious way they do.
-That feeling of, "I feel X, so everyone else must too" comes into play.
+In the past you might have sometimes gotten annoyed by friendly people, but you may come to get a sense of how they think, and why they sometimes act in the seemingly oblivious way they do.
+That mentality of, "I feel X, so everyone else must too" comes into play.
 In this case it's thinking, "I feel like talking to people.
 I like talking.
 Everyone likes talking.
 People are nice.
 Why wouldn't they want to talk?"
-At that moment you lose some of your ability to appreciate that not everyone may be on the same wavelength as you are.
+At that moment you lose some of your ability to appreciate that not everyone is on the same wavelength as you are.

 You'll get better at accepting social compliments